-- How much media, such as video and audio, is available to differentiate learning?
+- How much media, such as video and audio, is available to ?

-- What are the tools to adapt the online lessons so they’re accessible to kids with learning and attention issues?
+- What are the tools to adapt the online lessons so they’re accessible to kids with learning and thinking differences?

 - How much of the instruction is text-based?